-I live in Gmail.
-I sort of have to if I want to keep up with contacts, vet the latest Chrome OS commits, follow up on bug reports, and ensure that a beady eye is kept on the handy tips you folks send in every day.
+I live in Gmail – I have to if I want to keep up with contacts, check the latest Chrome OS commits, monitor bug reports, and read the handy tips you folks send in daily!

-It’s a lot of information to digest.
-Helping me stay on top of it all is Gmail’s desktop notifications.
+But it’s a lot of information to digest.
+So to help me stay on top of everything I use Gmail’s desktop notifications.

-These handy pop-ups fly in on my desktop the second that a new message arrives in my inbox.
-In a quick glance I can see whether it requires immediate attention or whether it will keep until I have more time to attend to it.
+These handy pop-ups fly in on my desktop the moment a new message arrives in my inbox.
+With a quick glance I can see if it requires my immediate attention, or whether it’ll keep until I have more time to attend to it.

-The good news is that you don’t need to install any sort of fancy-pants desktop app, panel applet or browser add-on to get notified of new mail.
+The best part about this tip is that you do not need to install any sort of fancy-pants desktop app, panel applet or browser add-on to get notified of new mail.
 Gmail has a built in option for it, all you have to do it turn it on!

 - New Mail Notifications – see alerts for all messages that land in your primary inbox